 Shirataki noodles make a lovely keto pizza crust that you can hold with your hands.
-Flavor is neutral, allowing the toppings to take center stage.
+The flavor is neutral, allowing the toppings to take center stage.

-I made this shirataki pizza crust because I’m not a saint.
+I made this crust because I'm not a saint.
 I love pizza!
-Does anyone not love pizza?
-But I don’t like the grains/gluten, and even gluten-free pizza crusts tend to be very high in carbs (and not very healthy carbs at that) and in calories.
+Does anyone not love pizza? 🍕

 Other keto pizza crust options